BIG BEND trip

-Martin Luther King Road at the edge of Malvern, AR.
+Martin Luther King Road at the edge of Malvern, Ark.
 Pretty sure this used to be US 270.

 I'm still not used to the idea of I-49 anywhere but Louisiana.

-I-30 in Rockwall, TX.
+I-30 in Rockwall, Texas.
 Rockwall County built its new courthouse on the suburban fringe instead of downtown?
 Not in my America!

-I-30 in Garland, TX.
-I can forgive Bass Pro Shops for getting its own road considering their bubble gum selection is better than that of Kroger or Walmart.
+I-30 in Garland, Texas.
+I can forgive Bass Pro Shops for getting its own road considering their bubble gum selection was better than that of Kroger or Walmart.

 I-30 approaches Dallas.